Invariant quasimorphisms for groups acting on the circle and non-equivalence of SCL: Introduction

 \subsection{Outlined proofs of Theorems~\ref{thm:main} and \ref{thm:main3}}

-Here we describe the outline of the proofs of Theorems~\ref{thm:main} and \ref{thm:main3}; this description simultaneously provides the organization of the present paper.
+Here we describe the outline of the proofs of Theorems~\ref{thm:main} and \ref{thm:main3}; this description simultaneously provides the organization of the present paper from Section \ref{subsec:overflow}.
 Throughout this paper, we use the following symbol for group conjugation

 for a group $H$ and for $h,z\in H$.
-We use the symbol
+Recall that we set

-which is the group of orientation preserving homeomorphisms of the circle $S^1$.
-This group $\h$ plays a key role for our constructions of quasimorphisms (Subsection~\ref{subsec:poincare} and Section~\ref{sec:construction}).
+As we already mentioned, this group $\h$ plays a key role for our constructions of quasimorphisms (Subsection~\ref{subsec:poincare} and Section~\ref{sec:construction}).

 Let $G$ be a group and $N$ its normal subgroup.
 To show the non-equivalence of $\scl_G$ and $\scl_{G,N}$, it suffices to find a sequence $(x_{n} )_{n \in \NN}$ of elements in $[G,N]$ that fulfills the following two conditions: \begin{enumerate}[(a)] \item $\sup_{n\in \NN}\scl_{G}(x_n)<\infty$; \item $\sup_{n\in \NN}\scl_{G,N}(x_n)=\infty$. \end{enumerate}